 How many days in Vienna?

 Vienna is a beautiful cities with tons of things to do and see.
 We recommend to stay in Vienna for at least 2 to 3 days depending on your budget and interests.
-With 2 to 3 days in Vienna you will be able to see the main sights and attractions.
-If you want to use it has a hub to make day trips from Vienna, then we will recommend to at least stay 5 to 7 days.
+With 2 to 3 days you will be able to see the best places to visit in Vienna including the main sights and attractions.
+If you want to use it has a hub to make day trips from Vienna, then we recommend to spend at least 5 to 7 days in Vienna.
+There are so many things to do in Vienna if you enjoy getting off the beaten path and experiencing the city like a local.

 Where to stay in Vienna?